psenger/Best-Practices-For-Rest-API/README.md

 ## Intuitive

-If you can not explain your api in 30 seconds, it will be difficult to explain in writing let alone to others.
-Use web standards only where they make sense but use standards if possible.
+If you can not explain your api in 30 seconds ( the elevator pitch ), it will be difficult to explain in writing let alone to others in documentation.
+Use web standards only where they make sense but **use the standards**.
 For example, a developer should be able to use a browser and point it at the service to see the results.
+Additionally, JSON is the new standard for the format of the data.
+This is a schema-less format, so you will need to make the schema relevant to the domain and relevant to the users.

 # Security and Permissions

-3. Use oAuth V2 if possible
-4. never store passwords ( only the salted hash ).
+For private APIs I suggest Tokens, specifically JWT.
+For public facing APIs use oAuth V2.
+Avoid Basic Auth.
+While this is the standard way to auth a user, it is not appropriate for a Application.

+If you have to store credentials, never store the password, use a salted hash. preferable with a App Salt and a User Salt.

+## Principal

 5. Use Role Based Permissions.
 6. Keep roles as simple as possible.
 They always become more complex as time evolves.
 7. Use a **Grant** based permissions model and NEVER restriction based permissions model.
 8. Rate limiting should always be added to an endpoint.
 I have found it to be helpful if the rate limit countdown was in the headers.
 See GIT for a h

+## Passwords

+If you have to store passwords, don't.
+Create a App Salt and a User Salt.
+Add the two together to do a hmac5 digest verification of the password.

 ## Encrypted Transmission